mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

 Voting Operations
 ~~~~~~~~~~~~~~~~~

-Voting operations are operations related to the on-chain :doc:`Tezos
+Voting operations are operations related to the on-chain :doc:`Mavryk
 Amendment<voting>` process.
 In this economic protocol, there are two
 voting operations: